 (1) The current service cost for the other defined benefit plans includes the net change in the long-term disability plan, consisting of current service cost and actuarial gains or losses.
 The past service cost for this plan is presented on a separate line.

-Years ended October 28, 2018 and October 29, 2017 (in millions of Canadian dollars, unless otherwise indicated and per share data)
+(in millions of Canadian dollars, unless otherwise indicated and per share data)

 The defined benefit asset (liability) is included as follows in the Consolidated Statements of Financial Position: